 We provide our executive officers with a base salary to compensate them for services rendered during the fiscal year.
-We believe that our base salaries are competitive and the Compensation Committee generally compares our executive officer base salaries to the 30th - 80th percentile of the competitive market data provided by its compensation consultant.
-The Compensation Committee compares this range, allowing for compensation at the upper reaches where appropriate, because executive compensation in the technology industry is intensely competitive and some of our competitors are larger organizations that compensate their executives at higher levels than organizations of our size.
-Due to the intense competition to both attract and retain talent, the Compensation Committee believes it is appropriate to target compensation for our executive officers at these levels.
-In some circumstances, such as the need to retain key individuals, to recognize roles that were larger in scope or accountability than standard market positions and/or to reward individual performance, we may need to provide base salaries that exceed this range.
+We believe that our base salaries are competitive, and the Compensation Committee generally compares our executive officer base salaries to the 30th - 80th percentile of the competitive market data in the analysis prepared by its compensation consultant.
+The Compensation Committee considers this range, allowing for base salaries to be set at the upper end of the range where appropriate, because executive compensation in the technology industry is intensely competitive and some of our competitors are larger organizations that compensate their executives at higher levels than organizations of our size.
+Due to the intense competition to both attract and retain talent, the Compensation Committee believes it is appropriate to target the base salaries of our executive officers at these levels.

-Salary levels are typically reviewed annually as part of our performance review process as well as upon a promotion or other change in job responsibility.
-In addition to considering the competitive market analysis prepared by Compensia, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review (in the case of Mr. Carolan); and the overall experience of each executive officer when approving the base salary levels of our executive officers for fiscal 2020.
-Mr. Mirchandani's annual base salary for fiscal 2020 was set pursuant to the terms of his employment agreement.
-No adjustment was made to Mr. Carolan's annual base salary for fiscal 2020.
-Mr. Di Blasio's annual base salary was determined when he joined the company in May 2019 based on his arm's length negotiations with the Compensation Committee and its consideration of factors including competitive market data from the analysis of the peer group described above, the current compensation arrangements of the other executive officers and the appropriate internal parity among the executive officers, and Mr. Di Blasio's experience.
-The table below shows the fiscal 2019 and 2020 base salary rates, as applicable, for each named executive officer:
+Typically, base salary levels are reviewed annually as part of our performance review process as well as upon a promotion or other change in job responsibility.
+In addition to considering the competitive market analysis prepared by Compensia when setting base salaries for fiscal 2021, the Compensation Committee also considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual performance review (in the case of Mr. Carolan); and the overall experience of each executive officer.
+The table below shows the fiscal 2020 and 2021 base salary rates, as applicable, for each named executive officer:

-Name and Principal Position Held Fiscal 2020 Salary(\$)(1) Fiscal 2019 Salary(\$) (1) Amount of Increase(\$) Percentage Increase(%) Sanjay Mirchandani President and Chief Executive Officer 500,000 500,000 0 0% Brian Carolan Vice President and Chief Financial Officer 397,000 397,000 0 0% Riccardo Di Blasio Vice President and Chief Revenue Office 430,000 N/A N/A N/A
+Name and Principal Position Held Fiscal 2021 Salary(\$) Fiscal 2020 Salary(\$) Percentage Increase(%) Sanjay Mirchandani President and Chief Executive Officer 550,000 500,000 10 % Brian Carolan Vice President and Chief Financial Officer 410,000 397,000 3 % Riccardo Di Blasio Vice President and Chief Revenue Office 445,000 430,000 3 %